Office Hours Fall 2013Monday and Tuesday 1- 2 or by Appointment

-Joe joined the Department of Environmental Science (DES) as a part-time adjunct faculty member in 2006 and came onboard as a full-time lecturer in 2010.
+Joe joined the Department of Environmental Science & Policy (ESP) as a part-time adjunct faculty member in 2006 and came onboard as a full-time lecturer in 2010.
 He received his B.S. and M.S. degrees in Environmental Forest Biology from the State University of New York College of Environmental Science and Forestry at Syracuse University and his Ph.D. in Biology from Illinois State University.
 He conducts research in the areas of environmental entomology & physiology, chemical ecology, and integrated pest management - often in collaboration with other researchers at USM as well as local and national organizations.
-He is also involved in research with other DES members in the areas of air quality & applied energy.
+He is also involved in research with other ESP members in the areas of air quality & applied energy.

 Joe is a graduate of the former Scholar Educator Program at Illinois State University and has taught more than thirty different courses in biology and environmental science.

 ESP 110-Introduction to Nature Tourism

 ESP 125-Environmental Ecology

 ESP 280-Research & Analytical Methods